derrell/snmp-linux-lib/README.md

 This package provides an add-on to a [node-net-snmp](https://github.com/markabrahams/node-net-snmp/) SNMP agent, that implements most of RFC1213-MIB's defined IPv4 OIDs, and most of IPV6-MIB's IPV6 OIDs.
-It obtains the information (mostly) from /proc and /sys information on a Linux system.
+It obtains the information from /proc and /sys information on a Linux system.

 The system interface is implemented in `core.js`.
 Those facilities are then made available as SNMP objects by `node-net-snmp-if.js`.